-Want to Hire Someone but Their EAD Has Expired?
+Want to Hire Someone with an Expired EAD?
 There May Be Hope!

 You’ve completed the arduous process of finding the perfect candidate for the job.
 This person fits the bill perfectly.
-Beyond having the necessary skills and experience, this individual also has the right personality and attitude to fit into the team seamlessly.
+Beyond having the necessary skills and experience, they also have the right personality and attitude to fit into the team seamlessly.
 Better yet, everyone agrees that this candidate is the one!

 Now comes time for the onboarding process.
 You’re filling out the Form I-9, and then it happens.
 You’re presented with an EAD, but it’s expired!

 All the time, effort, and money put into the talent search goes down the drain in an instant.
-Do you have to rush through the talent search all over again?
+Must you rush through the talent search all over again?
 Would you have to settle for a candidate that was less than stellar?

 The candidate protested that the EAD extension was in the works, but it just hadn’t come through yet.

 We have good news!
-That may mean they are eligible for an automatic EAD extension.
+This may mean they are eligible for an automatic EAD extension.
 Here’s how to tell and how to handle it on the Form I-9.